gnzlbg/static_vector/README.md

 The whole API of `inline_vector<T, Capacity>` is `constexpr` if `is_trivial<T>` is true.

+Implementations can achieve this by using a C array for `inline_vector`'s storage without altering the guarantees of `inline_vector`'s methods in an observable way.

+For example, `inline_vector(N)` constructor guarantees "exactly `N` calls to `T`'s default constructor".
+Strictly speaking, `inline_vector`'s constructor for trivial types will construct a C array of `Capacity` length.
+However, because `is_trivial<T>` is true, the number of constructor or destructor calls is not observable.

+This introduces an additional implementation cost which the author believes is worth it because similarly to `std::array`, `inline_vector`s of trivial types are incredibly common.

+Note: this type of `constexpr` support does not require any core language changes.
+This design could, however, be both simplified and extended if 1) placement `new`,
+2) explicit destructor calls, and 3) `reinterpret_cast`, would be `constexpr`.
+This paper does not propose any of these changes.

 ### Explicit instantiatiability

 The class `inline_vector<T, Capacity>` can be explicitly instantiated for